maver01/backend-suite/framework-spring-boot/README.md

-Steps to create a new spring-boot project:
+Steps to create a new Java project with Maven, from terminal:

 1. Use Maven to create the project structure:
    ```